pasta-toolbox/block_tree/README.md

 Please make sure you have this library installed, such that CMake can find it.
 You can see in our [example](examples/block_tree_construction.cpp) below, that the block tree is easy to compute and easy to use.

-[^removeSDSL]: We are working hard on removing this dependency.

 ```cpp
 // Generate some random text
 std::random_device rd;